IntraSoft Technologies Limited

-We are pleased to present the Twenty First Annual Report of IntraSoft Technologies Limited ("the Company") together with the Audited Financial Statements for the financial year ended 31 March 2016.
+We are pleased to present the Twenty Sixth Annual Report of IntraSoft Technologies Limited ("the Company") together with the Audited Financial Statements of the Company for the financial year ended 31 March, 2021.

 Financial Statements & Results